 Each RMBS Trust's Estimated Servicing Losses is adjusted to reflect liability only for those loans serviced by Debtor entities.
 Servicer Percentage is obtained from the applicable governing documents, the RMBS Trusts' prospectus where such information in the prospectus, and, if not available, from third-party sources (e.g., Intex).
 In those cases where the Servicer Percentage was unavailable from the governing documents, the prospectus or other third-party sources, the Servicer Percentage was assumed to be the RMBS Trust shelf's average Servicer Percentage.
 If it is not possible to calculate a shelf average, the Servicer Percentage is assumed to be the Stratum average.
-For some RMBS Trusts, Duff determined that GMACM serviced 100% of the loans; for others, Duff determined that both GMACM and RFC serviced a portion of the loans, and the claims are listed against GMACM or RFC or both in accordance with those determinations.
+For some RMBS Trusts, Duff determined that GMACM serviced 100% of the loans; for others, Duff determined that RFC serviced 100% of the loans; and for the rest, Duff determined that both GMACM and RFC serviced a portion of the loans, and the claims are listed against GMACM or RFC or both in accordance with those determinations.